 Sports Betting in Hawaii

-The closest Hawaii has come to taking up the issue of sports betting was a bill (HB927) introduced in 2017 seeking to establish a commission that would have been tasked with examining the social and fiscal impacts of all forms of gaming, including sports betting.
+Hawaii sports betting may seem like a long shot, but a growing number of legislators have attached their names to bills seeking to explore the issue at the very least.
+First, there was a bill introduced in 2017 (HB 927) that sought to establish a commission that would have been tasked with examining the social and fiscal impacts of all forms of gaming, including sports betting.

-Lawmakers have suggested more recently that interest in legal sports betting may increase now that the federal sports betting prohibition has been lifted.
+Lawmakers have also predicted interest in legal sports betting would increase now that the federal sports betting prohibition has been lifted.
 Hawaii Representative Sylvia Luke said it is difficult to gauge interest in sports betting considering Hawaii’s longstanding opposition to most forms of gambling, but that she does expect to see more legalization bills introduced in the future.

-“I mean, bills do get introduced on a yearly basis of different types of gambling,” she said.
-“And with this [Supreme Court ruling], I would anticipate more bills being introduced.”
+“I mean, bills do get introduced on a yearly basis of different types of gambling,” she said at the time.
+“And with this [Supreme Court ruling], I would anticipate more bills being

 There is currently little chance that Hawaii will change its stance on land-based or online gaming.
-The closest we came to changing the situation were bills proposed in 2013 and again in 2017.
-The 2013 bill never got traction and the 2017 bill looks equally unlikely to go very far.
+The closest pro-gaming lawmakers came to changing the situation were bills proposed in 2013 and again in 2017.
+The 2013 bill never got traction and the 2017 bill suffered a similar fate.

 The 2013 effort would have established the “Hawaii Internet Lottery and Gaming Corporation” to conduct, regulate and license online gambling within the state.
 SB 768 presented a solid case for legalizing online gaming in the state with the following text in its introductory paragraphs: